 Folic Acid During Chemotherapy.

-No industry guidelines have been set to warn cancer patients against taking folate supplements as of yet.
+No industry guidelines have been set to warn cancer patients against taking folic acid supplements as of yet.
 A case report in 2011 might be the first indication that such a warning should be in place at least for certain types of chemotherapies.
 A 71 year old man with prostate cancer learned his folic acid and vitamin B12 supplementation was causing his chemotherapy (docetaxel) to fail.
 Only after stopping his folic acid supplementation, an immediate PSA response was noticed.
 Patient also cut out many foods that were high in folate to boost his results.

 Lower Levels Better?

-Many of today’s foods have folate added which might make it even harder for patients to lower blood levels.
+Many of today’s foods have folic acid added which might make it even harder for patients to lower blood levels.
 However, lower folate levels might not mean better results for everyone.
 Leucovorin, a folate analogue, was shown to increase the effectiveness of chemotherapy drug 5-FU.
 This means a blanket statement for all cancer patients is not the answer.
 Clearly Patients taking 5-FU can benefit from a folic acid analogue, whereas docetaxel patients might be causing an internal conflict.

 Vitamin B9 for CANCER PREVENTION might not be a bad idea as long as dosage is correct and you don’t have any active cancer.
 On the other hand, Vitamin B9 supplementation during CANCER TREATMENT is a whole other story.
 Not enough research has been done to clarify which patients can benefit and which are at increased risk for interference.
 We don’t even know if the conflict documented is a rare isolated case or a more wide spread issue.
 Either way, it should be something every cancer patient should be aware of and be given the opportunity to decide for themselves.
 Folic acid supplementation during cancer treatment can in fact cause chemotherapy to fail.
 You have to ask yourself, even if it’s a rarity, are you willing to take that chance?